MichaelBonart/LearnMHN_TestRepo/developer_guide.md

 (All numbers to the right of the incremented number are reset to 0.)

 `setup.py` uses the `VERSION` variable to communicate the current package version to `setuptools`.
 Additionally, the version must be accessible within the package itself, allowing the user to query the package version via `mhn.__version__`.
-To achieve this, `setup.py` creates a `METADATA` file within the package, which can be read at runtime.
+To achieve this, `setup.py` creates a `METADATA` file within the package, which the package can access at runtime.

 ---